juacas/moodle-message_appcrue/README.md

 This plugin can be used for any other application using TwinPush or a similar REST API.

+## For developing with TwinPush API

+TwinPush provides a site with resources for developers: https://developers.twinpush.com/developers.

+This plugin uses the API explained on https://developers.twinpush.com/developers/api.
+In particular, it is very helpful to follow the [Common error messages](https://developers.twinpush.com/developers/api#common-error-messages) to help you understand the source of the traced errors.

 # Functionality #

 This message output plugin provides the following services: